Midnight (upcoming film): Production

 In August 2024, an action-thriller film titled Midnight had completed principal photography in Connecticut, with filmmaker Joshua Otis Miller making his directorial debut, and Lamont Magee and Jeff Byrd writing the screenplay.
 Alexandra Shipp, Rosario Dawson, Milla Jovovich, and Ryan Guzman rounded out the main cast, with Dawson also serving as a producer.
+In July 2025, it was revealed that Shipp and Jovovich also served as producers.